 It included a selection of breads, pastries, cheese, ham, egg, orange juice and condiments and this cost around €11 for three of us.

 Our room had 2 single beds, and a bunk bed.
 There was a dining table, couch and TV.

 It also had some essentials like a kettle, oven, crockery, and coffee machine.

-There was 2 welcome packs.
-One with coffee, tea and one with cleaning bits and bobs.
+There was also 2 welcome packs.
+One with with coffee, tea and one cleaning bits and bobs.

 The apartment was very clean and spacious, and the theme of the apartment was much to our delight, Mr Sandman.

 There was Mr Sandman artwork, bedding, books, games and bed hats.